 You will be required to post responses on Moodle to the six (6) Topic Forums.
 These topics will have a resource posted on Moodle for your review and comment.
 Try and limit your forum posts to <250 words.
 These topics will also be discussed in the weekly broadcast.
 Specific topics include:

-Week 3 – Asking questions from a professional during an observer-ship and how to discuss and inquire on topics with which you are unfamiliar in a clinical setting.
+Forum #1 <dueWeekID01> – Asking questions from a professional during an observership and how to discuss and inquire on topics with which you are unfamiliar in a clinical setting.

-Week 4 – How to disagree with another healthcare provider in a superordinate/subordinate relationship, like an observer-ship.
+Forum #2 <dueWeekID02> – How to disagree with another healthcare provider in a superordinate/subordinate relationship, like an observership.

-Week 6 – How and when to refer a patient or seek a consultation from another healthcare professional and how to find the best specialists in your local area.
+Forum #3 <dueWeekID03> – How and when to refer a patient or seek a consultation from another healthcare professional and how to find the best specialists in your local area.

-Week 7 – How to discuss sensitive topics and what is appropriate to share with a patient.
+Forum #4 <dueWeekID04> – How to discuss sensitive topics and what is appropriate to share with a patient.

-Week 9 – Encouraging patients to change unhealthy behaviors.
+Forum #5 <dueWeekID05> – Encouraging patients to change unhealthy behaviors.

-Week 10 - What it takes to become part of a successful healthcare team.
+Forum #6 <dueWeekID06> – What it takes to become part of a successful healthcare team.

 Assignment #2: Journal Entries

 Students will be required to post three (3) Journal Entries on Moodle.
 Students will be encouraged to keep a journal of their observer-ships and will use journal entries to reflect on their experience.
 If observations have not started before the first journal entry is due, please write about experiences and challenges you have had during your search for observations.
-Entries should be approximately 250 words.
+Entries should be approximately 250, but no more than 500, words.
 See the assignment rubric for more details.

 Assignment #3: Forms